The following policies must be followed for ships in Bermuda’s territorial waters.

 - A ship shall not discharge any bilge water within Bermuda’s territorial waters except as provided under the provisions of the International Convention for the Prevention of Pollution from Ships 1973, as modified by the Protocol of 1978 (MARPOL 73/78) unless prior approval has been granted by the Department of Environment and Natural Resources.

-- A ship shall not discharge any ballast water within Bermuda’s territorial waters except to preserve the safety of the ship, environment, and life.
+- A ship shall not discharge any ballast water within Bermuda’s territorial waters except to preserve the safety of the ship, environment and life.

 - The underwater hull of a ship shall not be cleaned in Bermuda’s territorial waters.
 Rinsing and cleaning of the hull above the water line may be undertaken using only fresh water or salt water.
 No cleaning agents may be used.

-- Propellers shall not be polished in Bermuda’s territorial waters.
+- Propellers shall not be polished in Bermuda’s territorial waters

-- All ships shall complete a Waste Notification Form 24-hours prior to arrival in Bermuda.
+- All ships shall complete a Waste Notification Form at least 24-hours prior to arrival in Bermuda.
 Approval of the Department of Public Works, Waste Management Section, shall be obtained prior to the discharge of waste.
 Wastes from a ship shall be separated into burnable material, recyclable material, hazardous, biomedical, bulky, and municipal wastes.
 Recyclable materials are aluminium, steel and glass food and beverage containers.
 Due to the risk of introducing pests and diseases in food wastes all food waste shall be disposed of at Tynes Bay Waste to Energy Facility.
 The ship shall be responsible for the haulage of wastes to the appropriate receiving facility.